 Pythium lawn disease

 Hosts- Perennial Ryegrass, creeping bentgrass, Kentucky bluegrass, and tall fescue

-Newly planted grasses are more susceptible to these diseases.
+Newly planted grasses are more susceptible to this disease.

 Pythium fungi cause two major destructive diseases.

 Grease spot- occurs in a wide range of grasses.

 Factors favoring the disease occurrence- warm temperature, prolonged wet conditions, and high humidity from early summer to fall favors the disease’s growth.
 The fungi are damaging in poorly drained soil with 70 oF and above temperature.
 The disease occurs from April- September.